dimaopen/websocket-test/README.md

 What is it?
 -----------

-This is a test task made during job appliance. **It's not done yet.**
+This is a test task made during job appliance.
 The `websocket-test` demonstrates authentication of users via WebSocket.
+An instance of this application is deployed on [http://app1-dimaopen.rhcloud.com/] (http://app1-dimaopen.rhcloud.com/).
+If the Service is 503 Temporarily Unavailable then try reloading the page.

 Main use case: **user authentication**